 The applicable Negative Return Factor rate for a Strategy will not change from Term to Term.
-For each Term of each Indexed Strategy with a Downside Participation Rate is 50%.
+For each Term of each Indexed Strategy with a Downside Participation Rate that we currently offer, the Downside Participation Rate is 50%.
 For each Term of an Indexed Strategy with a Buffer that we currently offer, the Buffer is 10% or 20%.
 For each Term of the Indexed Strategies with a Floor that we currently offer, the Floor is either -10% or 0%.